 Typically, in the summer, between 11 am and 4 pm, there is a dutch dance on the hour next to the windmill.

-Watch the dance with your kids and learn about the costumes worn by the dancers.
+Watch the dance and learn about the costumes worn by the dancers.

 The flour is ground from a soft white winter wheat grown by West Michigan farmers.